wiiiktor/resume/README-English.md

  irst Citizen:
 Before we proceed any further, hear
 ```
-This is the only import line in this script:
+This is the only import line in this script :smiley:
 ```{python}
 import numpy as np
 ```